moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

-This sprint opens up LabFlow to its primary external clients.
+This sprint opens up LabWise to its primary external clients.
 Providing physicians with direct, real-time access to order status and results solves one of their biggest pain points: uncertainty and communication delays.3 By offering a self-service portal, the lab can reduce the volume of inbound phone calls asking "Where is my patient's result?", freeing up lab staff time.
 This feature transforms the lab's relationship with its clients, making it a more transparent and efficient partner in patient care.

 Acceptance Criteria